 Step4: View the result

 The Run Results Viewer opens.
-In this example if test case is failed, test results like following figure.
+In this example, if a test case is failed, test results like the following figure.

-Incase test case is passed, we have report as below
+In case test case is passed, we have reported as below

-Ok, now we done your first API testing using QTP
+Ok, now we have done your first API testing using QTP

 Where to go from here

 Now that you have learned to create a test with API test in UTF, you can create your own test for your GUI-less application.

 API testing is the testing below the GUI and programmatically simulates data or control follow scenarios.